evanlin917/codecrafters-git-subsystem/README.md

 This project currently implements the following Git subsystem commands:
 * `git init`
-  Initializes a new Git repository by creating the `.git` directory along with the minimum structure required, such as:
+  Initializes a new Git repository by creating the `.git` directory along with the minimum required structure:
   - `.git/` - Root directory for Git metadata
   - `.git/objects/` - Directory for all Git objects (blobs, commits, trees)
-  - `.git/refs/` - Directory for storing references to branches
+  - `.git/refs/` - Stores references to branches
-  - `.git/HEAD` - File pointing to the default branch (`ref: refs/heads/main)
+  - `.git/HEAD` - Points to default branch (`ref: refs/heads/main`)
 * `git cat-file -p <hash>`
-  Reads and pretty-prints the contents of a Git object to standard output (current supports only blob objects).
+  Reads and pretty-prints the contents of a Git object to standard output (Currently supports only blob objects).
 * `git hash-object -w <file>`
-  Writes a blob object to the Git object store, computing and returning the SHA-1 hash of the content
+  Computes the SHA-1 hash of the file's contents, writes it to a `blob` object to the Git object store, and prints the resulting hash.
+* `git ls-tree <tree_hash>`
+  Displays the contents of the tree object identified by `<tree_hash>`.
+  Each entry includes the mode (file permissions), object type (`blob` or `tree`), SHA-1 hash (in hexadecimal), and the name of the file or directory.
+  - With the `--name-only` flag, only the names of the entries are printed, one per line.